KaLM-Embedding/LMEB/README.md

 ## 🔥 Why LMEB?

 LMEB fills a crucial gap in current embedding benchmarks, offering a standardized and reproducible evaluation that focuses on **long-term memory retrieval**.
-By utilizing both AI-generated and human-annotated datasets, LMEB provides a **rigorous testbed** for embedding models' ability to handle **long-horizon memory retrieval**.

 By evaluating the memory retrieval capabilities of embedding models, **a crucial ability for memory-augmented systems like OpenClaw🦞**, LMEB helps OpenClaw 🦞 identify the most suitable embedding models, **enhancing its ability to adapt, remember, and make personalized, user-aware decisions.**

 ## Introduction